+Note 1: Offered in 2007/2008 and every second year thereafter.
 Note 2: This course is intended for Second, Third and Fourth Year students in Arts.

-FRF392A Le roman comique au XVI e siècle
+FRF392A: Le roman comique au XVI e siècle

 This course attempts to determine the social function of comedy, parody and satire.
 It begins with a study of the works of François Rabelais.
 These works will be examined as analysed by one of the greatest theoreticians of carnivalesque comedy, Mikhail Bakhtine.
 Bakhtine characterizes the works of Rabelais as grotesque or carnivalesque.
 These works will be used to study the history and forms of comedy, the vocabulary of the public arena, festivals and grotesque portrayals of the human body.